Riley-Py/UWaterloo-Work/Cognitive Illusions in Decision Making.md

 - Changing a description can make us see a gain in one situation and a loss in another situation due to reference points changing

 ## Anchoring
+- When people based their estimation on what their initial starting point was (i.e. estimating population)

+## Sunk Cost Effects
 -